 If this topic were discussed in the absence of smartphones, the resources and equipment would have been the biggest challenge involving Video Marketing.
 The cost of editing and online video data would also put a massive dent in your marketing budget.

-Your marketing team should be well-versed with what will work with your users.
+Your marketing team should be well-versed in what will work with your users.
 They should have an effective marketing strategy and create content that gets shared on different social platforms.

 Your team should be able to evaluate the performance of the video and analyze areas of improvement.
 These are the main challenges involving Video Marketing for beginners.